hdShang/arxiv-daily/docs/cs-LG/2025-12-17/papers/251215605v1-autoregressive-language-models-are-secretly-energy-based-models-insi.md

 ---
 layout: default
-title: Autoregressive Language Models are Secretly Energy-Based Models: Insights into the Lookahead Capabilities of Next-Token Prediction
+title: "Autoregressive Language Models are Secretly Energy-Based Models: Insights into the Lookahead Capabilities of Next-Token Prediction"
 ---

 # Autoregressive Language Models are Secretly Energy-Based Models: Insights into the Lookahead Capabilities of Next-Token Prediction